Rolex Root Beer

 GMT-Master II: The Next Generation

-The new GMT-Master II Root Beer appeared in 1989 with the reference number 16713.
-Rolex put the "nipple dial" definitively behind them this time, adorning the new model with a shimmering, subtle sunburst dial reminiscent of a tiger's eye.
-This version of the Root Beer also marked the first time the model was fitted with a scratch-resistant sapphire crystal.
-But perhaps the most substantial difference can be found within the watch: The caliber 3185, introduced in 1988, not only has a 50-hour power reserve, but also enables the isolated adjustment of the second time zone hand.
+The new GMT-Master II “Root Beer” ref.
+16713 appeared in 1989.
+Rolex put the “nipple dial” definitively behind them, giving the new model with a shimmering, subtle sunburst dial reminiscent of a tiger's eye.
+This version of the Root Beer also featured a scratch-resistant sapphire crystal for the first time.
+The most substantial difference, however, can be found inside the watch: The caliber 3185, introduced in 1988, not only offers a 50-hour power reserve, but also enables the isolated adjustment of the second time zone hand.
 In 2007, Rolex replaced this movement with caliber 3186, which, with its blue Parachrom hairspring, is significantly less sensitive to magnetic fields.

 Baselworld 2018: A Re-Imagined Root Beer in Black and Brown